-These chapter 16 solutions for science class 7 are prepared by the subject experts and comprises solutions for all the questions present in class 7 Science NCERT textbooks.
-We at BYJU’S provide free NCERT Solutions for all the classes and are available according to the chapter wise in PDF format.
+These chapter 16 solutions for class 7 science are prepared by the subject experts and comprises solutions for all the questions present in class 7 Science NCERT textbooks.
+We at BYJU’S, provide free NCERT Solutions for all the classes and are available chapter wise in PDF format.
 Students can download these materials from our website easily and use it for their assignments.
-This chapter is incorporated with a wide range of topics which are very important for the students to learn it.
+This chapter is incorporated with a wide range of topics which are very important for the students from the view of their future studies.

 - How much water is available